Today’s mobile technologies and the use of social networks are pervasive, however, studies on mobile social

 hypothesis development are presented.
 A study plan is then described at the end.

 Reychav, Iris and Wu, Dezhi, "Understanding the Impact of Mobile Social Networks on a Collaborative Setting" (2015).
-2015 Proceedings.
+Proceedings of the 2015 AIS SIGED: IAIM International Conference on Information Systems Education and Research.
 19.